KatjaGlassConsulting/OpenStudyBuilderScripts/doc/InstallationExpStandards.md

 mkdir cdisc_data\packages
 ```

 Finally we also need to create the .env file - by using the docker environment, we have to use 5002 (BOLT) as port numbers and the default password of "changeme1234".
 Also include your personal library token (`<<Insert secret here>>`) and the concrete path (`<path>`).
 Please note that you have to provide the full absolute path as parameter in the download call.
+You also need to use the correct library name where the OpenStudyBuilder data is stored in.
+The database for version 0.3 is named "mdrdb-2023.02.20-09.22".
+To test the import, you might want to load it to "NEO4J_MDR_DATABASE=neo4j" first.

 .env file: